ravn/java8-presentation/MarkdownPresenter-master/presentation.md

 ---
 Note:  Important implementation change!

-Now create a new String, instead of pointing to same underlying char array as the original String, so the char array could not be garbage collected even when the original String went out of scope.
-Fixed in Java 1.7.0_06.
+* `String.substring` used the same underlying char array from the original string, so it could not be garbage collected when the original string went out of scope.
+* Fixed in Java 1.7.0_06.

 <http://stackoverflow.com/a/20275133/53897>